toggle-corp/web-app-serve/README.md

 > gh workflow run .github/workflows/publish-web-app-serve.yml --ref $(git rev-parse --abbrev-ref HEAD)`
 > ```
 > This will only work after `.github/workflows/publish-web-app-serve.yml` is added to the repo default branch.

-> [!IMPORTANT]
-> If your application uses submodules, make sure to add `with.submodules: true` to the `actions/checkout` step.

-> [!IMPORTANT]
-> To see what this action does internally, check: [.github/actions/publish-web-app-serve/action.yml](.github/actions/publish-web-app-serve/action.yml)

 ## K8s Guide